 Now, this is an extreme example of this, but it's much more common than you might think.

-So the important thing is to check yourself first before you get too attached to a relationship that really isn’t worth chasing.
+So the important thing is to check yourself first before you get too attached to an unhealthy relationship that really isn't worth chasing.

 Now, let's dig into the reasons why a guy would keep seeing you even if he doesn't want a relationship...

 Look, it's no secret that guys are more focused on sex when it comes to the start of a relationship.
 We try endlessly to jump in bed with you.
 Or so it seems.